Camping Pods or Wigwams?

 Either way, camping is like Marmite – you either love it or loathe it.

-But for those of us who prefer comfortable holidays in the outdoors, we now have glamping.
+Whichever side of the camping vs. glamping debate you land on, for comfortable holidays in the outdoors, we now have glamping.

-Arguably, two glamping types are the most popular – camping pods and Wigwams.
-These words are interchangeable, and other associated terms include ‘cabins’, ‘lodges’ and ‘huts’.
-To the novice glamper all these could be considered one and the same, yet there are significant differences between them.
+Arguably, two glamping types are the most popular – camping pods and Wigwams®.
+These words are often used interchangeably, and other associated terms include ‘cabins’, ‘lodges’ and ‘huts’.
+To the novice glamper, all these could be considered all the same, yet there are significant differences between them.

 So where did it all begin?
-Well, the question should really be, why did it start?
+Well, the question should be, why did it begin?

-Given the unpredictable nature of the UK’s weather, the varied school holiday dates and the availability of ‘cheap air flights abroad’, the idea of a great holiday in the great outdoors here in the UK became a bit of a joke.
-Hands up, if like me, you have memories of disappointing summer weather and below-par holiday accommodation.
+Given the unpredictable nature of the UK’s weather, the varied school holiday dates and the availability of cheap flights abroad, the idea of a great holiday in the great outdoors here in the UK became a bit of a joke.
+Hands up if you have memories of disappointing summer weather and below-par holiday accommodation here in the UK.

-Times have changed beyond recognition, and now, thanks to Wigwams and pods, a great outdoors holiday here in the British Isle is not only possible, it is also enjoyable, affordable and comfortable.
-And due to innovative construction design, you can partake of glamping breaks all year round.
+Times have changed and now, thanks to Wigwams® and camping pods, a holiday in the great outdoors here on the British Isles is not only possible but also enjoyable, affordable and comfortable.
+Thanks to glamping, you can enjoy glamping breaks all year round.

 Back in 1989, then student Charles Gulland dreamed up the first of many designs for a sustainable ‘lodge’ built from freshly felled trees and locally grown timber.

-Strange timber pyramids or cabins appeared in Scotland’s countryside, looking like wooden tents, the first of many innovative designs that today include five Wigwam models (see below).
+Strange timber pyramids or cabins appeared in Scotland’s countryside, looking like wooden tents, the first of many innovative designs that today include five Wigwam® models.

-In terms of design and durability, Wigwams and pods have similarities: timber-built, insulated, double glazed windows and doors, mattresses, decking.
+In terms of design and durability, Wigwams® and camping pods have similarities.
+They’re both timber-built and insulated, and boast double glazed windows and doors, mattresses as well as decking.

-Search ‘camping pods’ on the web and countless matches will come up from a yurt to a shepherd’s hut.
+Camping pods come in numerous shapes – including quirky ones like armadillo, hobbit, and cylindrical – and in a variety of sizes.
+Search ‘camping pods’ on the web, and countless matches will come up ranging from a yurt to a shepherd’s hut.

-Yet we also have Wigwams, always with a capital W?
-As a registered trademark, Wigwam sites – 38 in Scotland alone – are the recognised brand, built for people who like to have a comfortable place to rest their head, pretty much whatever the weather.
+As a registered trademark, Wigwam® sites are the recognised brand, built for people who like to have a comfortable place to rest their heads, whatever the weather.